Envirometrix/PredictiveSoilMapping/01-Introduction.md

 polygon maps often suffer from incompleteness, inconsistency and low accuracy of thematic content, as well as from suspect positional accuracy.</div>\EndKnitrBlock{rmdnote}

-Only a very few countries or regions (e.g. USA, UK, Japan, western European countries, Jamaica, Gambia etc) have achieved anywhere near complete national coverage at scales more detailed than 1:50,000 [@Rossiter2004SUM; @Hartemink2008SMD].
+Only a few countries or regions (e.g. USA, UK, Japan, western European countries, Jamaica, Gambia etc) have achieved anywhere near complete national coverage at scales more detailed than 1:50,000 [@Rossiter2004SUM; @Hartemink2008SMD].
 Most smaller scale (1:1M or